aadenboy/vector-font-editor/README.md

 # Vector Font Editor
 A simple, online vector font editor, made because I'm mad this doesn't already exist.
+I only actually made this for myself, but I am making this publically available as a resource for anyone who might find use out of it.

 # Usage
 Visit https://aadenboy.github.io/vector-font-editor/ to start.